Mindinventory/react-native-boilerplate/README.md

 - **Generating Icons:**

   1. Place your source icon image in the `src/assets/icons` directory.
   2. Run the following command to automatically import the icons into the assets/icons/index.ts file:

-      ```
+     ```bash
      npm run generate:icons
      ```

   3. Get your icon in app from context
      For example:

      ```javascript
      getIcons: return JSX.Element;
      const { getIcons } = useAppContext();
      ```

      use it in component as

   ```js
   <TouchableOpacity>